isblab/Integrative_docking_benchmark/benchmark/simulated/README.md

 # Simulated crosslinks on experimental structures of protein complexes

 ## Structures
-Obtained from cMNXL dataset (DOI: ) which is a subset of ZDOCK benchmark (link).
+Obtained from cMNXL dataset (DOI: 10.1016/j.str.2018.04.016 ) which is a subset of ZDOCK benchmark (https://zlab.umassmed.edu/benchmark/).

 ## Simulating crosslinks on protein complexes